hemachaitanya/Complete-Kubernetes/Notes.md

     - Only one is the leader and the rest are on stand-by
 - A cluster like minikube does not HA, it is only one cluster
 - If you are going to use a cluster on AWS, kops can do the heavy lifting for you
-## Key concepts and components of container orchestration include

-### Containers:
-Containers are lightweight, portable, and isolated environments that package applications and their dependencies.
-They provide consistency across different environments, such as development, testing, and production.

-### Orchestration Platform:
-The container orchestration platform is a software system or service that manages containerized applications.
-Popular container orchestration platforms include Kubernetes, Docker Swarm, and Apache Mesos.

-## Container Orchestration Features:

-### Deployment:
-Automatically deploy containerized applications to a cluster of machines.
-- Scaling: Dynamically scale containers based on resource utilization or demand.
-### Load Balancing:
-Distribute incoming traffic across multiple containers to ensure high availability and even workload distribution.
-### Service Discovery:
-Automatically discover and register services so that containers can communicate with each other.
-### Rolling Updates:
-Perform zero-downtime updates by gradually replacing old containers with new ones.
-### Health Monitoring:
-Continuously monitor the health of containers and automatically replace or restart failed ones.
-### Resource Allocation:
-Efficiently allocate CPU, memory, and other resources to containers.
-Configuration Management: Manage application configuration, secrets, and environment variables.
-### Storage Orchestration:
-- it Handle persistent storage for stateful applications.
-### Container Clusters:
-Container orchestration platforms manage a cluster of machines (nodes) that run containers.
-These nodes can be physical servers, virtual machines, or cloud instances.

-### API and Command-Line Interface (CLI):
-Container orchestration platforms offer APIs and CLI tools that allow developers and operators to interact with and control the orchestration environment programmatically.

-### Container Registry:
-A container registry is a repository for storing container images.
-Common container registries include Docker Hub, Google Container Registry, and AWS Elastic Container Registry (ECR).

-### Networking:
-Container orchestration platforms provide networking solutions to enable communication between containers running on different nodes within the cluster.

-### Persistent Storage:
-Some container orchestration platforms offer solutions for managing and provisioning persistent storage volumes for stateful applications.

-### Secrets Management:
-Securely manage sensitive information such as passwords, API keys, and certificates required by containers.

-### Monitoring and Logging:
-Integration with monitoring and logging tools helps track the performance and health of containers and applications.

-### Security:
-Container orchestration platforms implement security features like role-based access control (RBAC), network policies, and container isolation to enhance application security

 ## Key aspects of orchestration in Kubernetes include